i-gallegos/Fair-LLM-Benchmark/PANDA/README.md

 }
 ```

+License: N/A; Copyright (c) Facebook, Inc. and its affiliates.

 ## About

 PANDA introduces a dataset of 98,583 text perturbations for gender, race/ethnicity, and age groups, with pairs of sentences with a demographic group changed but the semantic meaning preserved.
 PANDA includes annotations for the perturbed demographic words.
 Though originally proposed as a dataset for fine-tuning, the dataset can also be used to assess robustness to demographic perturbation, where a fair model produces two invariant outputs given an input sentence and its perturbation.